fueryin/BRONZEBEARD-HD-PATCH/README.md

-# 🌌 Ascension 3.3.5a – Bronzebeard HD MPQ Build
+# 🌌 Ascension 3.3.5a – Bronzebeard Ultra-HD Mod Pack
 Complete HD overhaul for Ascension 3.3.5a (Bronzebeard).
 Includes upscaled textures, HD models, improved lighting, 4K maps, and other enhancments.